Create your own compressed oxygen. For flameworking studios and scientific glass shops of every size.

 The sum of the flow rates of your oxycons equals your sustainable flow rate.
 If your goal is to increase your sustainable oxygen flow rate (i.e. your liters per minute), adding oxycons may be your best option.

 Bear in mind that your HVO system has a limited LPM input per HVO model.
 This breaks down to a limit on the number of oxycons per system.
 For the MAX, the limit is 55 LPM or six 10 LPM oxycons (we recommend operating your 10 LPM oxycons at 9 LPM to increase oxygen purity).
 For the Mighty Mite and Standard compressors, the limit is 45 LPM, or five 10 LPM oxycons.
 If you go over that number, you'll need a drone and tank combination.

 Add a Drone / Naked Drone

 Per above, a Drone is used to add compression capacity when the number of oxycons exceeds the capacity of the master compressor.
-A Drone combines a tank and a compressor that responds to a signal from the master to turn on and off so that the entire system (all compressors and oxycons) can work in coordination.
-The drone tank must be connected to the master tank via a braided steel oxygen line (included) to create a single "atmosphere" that has a common total pressure.
+A Drone combines a tank and a compressor that responds to a signal from the master to turn on and off.
+The Drone tank must be connected to the master tank via a braided steel oxygen line (included) to create a single "atmosphere" that has a common pressure.
 This pressure is sensed by the Master to maintain the pressure in all tanks within the range that is appropriate for your system (30 - 100 PSI for the Standard, 100 - 150 PSI for the MAX and Mighty Mite).